Government of Ireland Postgraduate Scholarship Programme

 What we offer

 - a contribution to fees, including non-EU fees, up to a maximum of €5,750 per annum; and

 - eligible direct research expenses of €3,250 per annum.

 How to apply

 Potential applicants should read the call documentation carefully to ascertain whether or not they are eligible to apply.
-Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
+Indicative versions of the applicant and supervisor forms are provided for information purposes only.
 All participants must create and submit their forms via the online system.